 This Easy Vanilla Homemade Ice Cream Base takes 2 minutes to make.
-It’s the perfect quick, “Easy 1-2-3” way to make vanilla ice cream or be the base to use for all your favorite ice cream flavors.
-Just add one of our jams or fruit preserves or other flavoring to make it your own.
+It’s the perfect quick, "Easy 1-2-3" way to make vanilla ice cream or be the base to use for all your favorite ice cream flavors.
+Just add one of your favorite jams or fruit preserves or other flavoring to make it your own.
 It’s a no-cook, no-egg, no-stress recipe that will have you making ice cream every time you get a craving for it, which in this house is all the time.

 Hello my friends.
 Today we’re bringing you a very easy, no-cook, eggless, vanilla homemade ice cream base.
 Wow, that’s a lot of adjectives, but they are all necessary to rightly describe this dessert recipe.
 You probably have no idea how vast the subject of ice cream is.
 We are actually in the middle of compiling a comprehensive guide to everything ice cream, and we didn’t realize all the intricacies of this delicious frozen dessert.
 To begin, here are the basics that you may want to know, and which types of ice cream recipes we have available here at Spoonabilities.

 In the simplest terms, ice cream is a sweet frozen food usually eaten as a dessert or snack/treat.
 It typically is made from cow’s milk or cream, sugar, and some flavoring.
 However that is just a base line.
 There are many possible alternatives to cow’s milk including soy or any nut milk; alternatives to sugar including honey, corn syrup, and artificial sweeteners; and thousands of different flavoring agents that you can use.
 The mixture is usually stirred or churned to add air, and then frozen and enjoyed.

 What kinds of Ice Cream are there?

 This is a very basic list, but will help you understand a little what different ice cream recipes we have here for you.